 Electromagnetic (EM) Drive

-One popular futuristic concept is the Radio Frequency Resonant Cavity Thruster or simply EM Drive.
-The main idea behind this technology is to produce thrust from electromagnetic field inside a cavity.
+Another popular futuristic concept is the Radio Frequency Resonant Cavity Thruster, or simply, EM Drive.
+The idea behind this technology is to produce thrust from an electromagnetic field inside a cavity.
 It was initially proposed by British scientist Roger K. Shawyer back in 2001.

 In 2015, scientists confirmed that EM Drive enabled spacecraft could make a trip to Pluto in just 18 months (New Horizons achieved that feat in 9 years).
-However, researchers don’t have a clear idea on how it would work.
-Based on that calculation, an EM Drive spacecraft bound to Proxima would take more than 13,000 years to reach their.
-I think we are getting closer, but not quite there yet.
+However, researchers don’t have a clear idea of how it would work.
+Based on that calculation, an EM Drive spacecraft bound to Proxima would take more than 13,000 years to reach there.
+I think we are getting closer.

 Nuclear Thermal and Nuclear Electric Propulsion

-Then there is a concept of spacecrafts using nuclear engines.
+Then there is a concept of spacecraft using nuclear engines.
 An idea that NASA has been pondering for decades.
-In a Nuclear Thermal Propulsion (NTP) rocket, deuterium or uranium are used to heat liquid hydrogen inside a reactor, turning it into plasma, which is then expelled through a rocket nozzle to generate thrust.
+In a Nuclear Thermal Propulsion (NTP) rocket, deuterium or uranium is used to heat liquid hydrogen inside a reactor, turning it into plasma, which is then expelled through a rocket nozzle to generate thrust.

 Have you ever heard about antimatter?
-In case you haven’t, antimatter is basically a material of antiparticle, with opposing charge of regular particles.
-An antimatter uses the product of the interaction between matter and antimatter as for propulsion.
-A report presented at the 39th AIAA/ASME/SAE/ASEE Joint Propulsion Conference and Exhibit indicates that a two-stage antimatter engine powered rocket would need more than 800,000 metric tons of fuel to reach Proxima Centauri.
+In case you haven’t, antimatter is a material of antiparticle, with opposing charge of regular particles.
+Antimatter uses the product of the interaction between matter and antimatter as for propulsion.
+A report presented at the 39th AIAA/ASME/SAE/ASEE Joint Propulsion Conference and Exhibit indicate that a two-stage antimatter engine powered rocket would need more than 800,000 metric tons of fuel to reach Proxima Centauri.

-So, it’s clear that unless we make some extraordinary breakthrough in the area of propulsion, we might just be limited to our own solar system or we have to come up with a scary long term haul transit strategy.
+So, it’s clear that unless we make some extraordinary breakthroughs in the area of propulsion, we might just be limited to our solar system, or we have to come up with a scary long term haul transit strategy.